SamPav97/JavaScript-Applications-Exercises/README.md

 Some of the problems I solved in my JavaScript Applications course

-Experience gained with: In the "JS Applications" course you will learn what HTTP requests are and how to use them.
-You will learn about REST Services, what a Baas (backend as a service) is and how to work with it, what asynchronous code means (Promises, using async/await), what Templating and Routing are.
-During the course, you will create a Single Page Application using the techniques you have learned in previous lectures, which will be assessed.
-You will understand the architecture of an application and how to properly structure your applications.
-Towards the end of the course you will look at different design patterns and their practical direction, create your own web components using the Web Components standard and build a Wepback environment from scratch.
+Experience gained with: HTTP requests, REST Services, BAAS (backend as a service), asynchronous code (Promises, using async/await), Templating, Routing.
+Creating architecture of an application; design patterns and their practical direction; createing own web components using the Web Components standard; building a Wepback environment from scratch.

+Skills obtained: Web Application Creation.

+Course info: 2 months (28 June - 16 August 2022), 3-hour-long classes four times a week + homework.
+Some of the problems solved are found above.

+Other courses: 1 - "Python for Everybody" by University of Michigan.
+5 simple introductory courses over February, March, and April 2021.

+2 - "Programming Basics with Python" by SoftUni.
+The official beginning of my education with SoftUni.
+July - September 2021.
+Final Grade: "6/6".

+3 - "Programming Fundamentals with Python" by SoftUni.
+September - December 2021.
+Final Grade: "6/6".

+4 - "Python Advanced" by SoftUni.
+Jan - Feb 2022.
+Final Grade: "6/6".

+5 - "Python OOP" by SoftUni.
+Feb - April 2022.
+Final Grade: "5.67/6".

+6 - "JavaScript Advanced" by SoftUni.
+May - July 2022.
+Final Grade: "6/6".

+7 - "JavaScript Applications" by SoftUni.
+Final Grade: "6/6".
+See Above.